 Windows is the only OS that has System32, but that does not mean people with other operating systems are not being trolled too.
 Trollers will often tell Mac and Linux users to open up their terminals and enter in a code (such as “sudo rm -rf /*”) that will then wipe their hard drives.

 Another trolling technique, in use on the /g/ (technology) board of 4chan since 2010, involves the Ubuntu operating system.
 Trolls share the command dd if=/dev/zero of=/dev/sda bs=1M to troll less knowledgeable Ubuntu users into wiping their hard drive.
 Trollers will often claim that it will help with defragging hard drives, improve firewalls, and fix drivers.

 Deltree (short for delete tree) is a command line command in Microsoft operating systems that deletes an entire subdirectory of files.
 It was originally introduced in MS-DOS 6, and was retained throughout all Windows versions based upon MS-DOS.

 Though less popular in comparison to "delete System32" schemes, the Deltree command System32 but can create the same effect.
 Trolls would ask their victims to enter to following code in the command screen: "deltree /y c:\* . *" It is typically presented as an innocent command and unexperienced PC users can be easily misled into entering it.

-Deltree isn’t present in Windows NT-based operating systems.
-There are alternative ways to achieve the same effect, but these aren’t as accessible as the original Deltree command.
-With the discontinuation of Deltree command in recent Windows OS systems, the popularity of deltree has dropped significantly, as seen in Google Insights:
+Deltree isn't present in Windows NT-based operating systems.
+There are alternative ways to achieve the same effect, but these aren't as accessible as the original Deltree command.
+With the discontinuation of Deltree command in recent Windows OS systems, the popularity of deltree has dropped significantly, as seen in the Google Insights results below.

-Tracking down when it started is difficult, as Google Insights only stretches back to 2004:
+Tracking down when the trolling for "Delete System32" started is difficult as Google Insights only stretches back to 2004: